kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana.md

 ---
 title: "Prometheus, Jaeger and Grafana"
 description: >
-  Prometheus and Grafana are primary data sources for Kiali.
+  Prometheus and Jaeger are primary data sources for Kiali.
 This page describes how to configure Kiali to communicate with these dependencies.
 A minimalistic Grafana integration is also available.
 ---